 Prior to her current position, Colonel Birch was the Individual Mobilization Augmentee to the Deputy Director of Logistics, Engineering, and Force Protection at Headquarters Air Force Reserve Command.

-In her civilian career, she is a senior executive at a quantum computing company based in Silicon Valley.
+In her civilian career, she is a senior executive in the quantum computing industry.

 1995 Exchange Student, Ecole de l’Air (French Air Force Academy), Salon-de-Provence, France